Baker Mayfield vs. Saquon Barkley: Who's NFL's offensive rookie of year?

 Saquon Barkley notes the long list of impressive rookie campaigns in 2018, but says he'd choose himself for the Offensive Rookie of the Year award.

 Signature moment: Barkley dropped a third-down pass early in a December game against the Washington Redskins.
 He went over to his offensive line on the sideline afterward and vowed to atone for the mistake.
 Did he ever.
-It wasn’t long after that he broke a 78-yard touchdown run.
+Not long after that, he broke off a 78-yard touchdown run.
 Barkley finished that afternoon with 170 yards rushing (on 14 carries!) and 197 total yards.
 During a game in which the Giants didn’t have star wideout Odell Beckham Jr. available because of injury, they built a 40-0 lead leaning on Barkley.
-It showed the rookie was more than ready to be the centerpiece of an offense.
+It showed that the rookie was more than ready to be the centerpiece of an offense.

 Standout stat: Barkley had six runs of 50 or more yards this season.
 That was twice as many as any other player.
 Four went for touchdowns.
 The Giants had three 50-plus-yard TDs over the previous 10 seasons.